Bellum Batonianum: End of the rebellion

 Germanicus turned his attention to the last holdouts in Arduba, a strongly fortified town with a river around its base.
 Within the town, there was tension between rebel deserters who wanted to carry on the fight and the inhabitants who wanted peace, which eventually developed into violence.
 The women reportedly helped the deserters because, contrary to their men, they did not want to suffer servitude.
 The deserters were defeated and surrendered.
 The women took their children and threw themselves into the flames or the river below.
 Cassius Dio did not specify what caused the fire.
 The nearby towns surrendered voluntarily.
 Germanicus rejoined Tiberius, and sent Gaius Vibius Postumus to subdue the other districts.
 Bato promised to surrender if he and his followers would be pardoned.
 Tiberius agreed and then asked him why his people had rebelled.
 According to Cassius Dio, he replied: "You Romans are to blame for this; for you send as guardians of your flocks, not dogs or shepherds, but wolves."

 Aftermath

-The Romans, aside from committing atrocities during the war, split Illyrian tribes into different groups from the ones they had previously composed.
+The Romans finally managed to stabilize the area.
+During the war, split Illyrian tribes into different groups from the ones they had previously composed.
 The administrative civitates of the Osseriates, Colapiani, and Varciani were probably created from the Breuci.
 Other members of tribes were probably sold as slaves or deported to different locations, such as the Azali.